 Be flexible on any improvements, but not repairs.
 Repairs can worsen if neglected whereas improvements are above and beyond what you need to operate.

 If possible, separate your contractors for improvements and repairs so the itemized expenses are easier to track.
-For more information and tips on industrial building and property management, visit more of our blog for updates.
+For more information and tips on industrial building and property management, visit more of our blog for updates in the Finance section.